-If you have postnasal drip from allergies (“hay fever”) — Nasal glucocorticoids such as fluticasone (Flonase) or mometasone (Nasonex) can be prescribed to help reduce nasal inflammation, postnasal drip, and cough.
-Triamcinolone (Nasacort) is available without a prescription.
-The usual dose is one squirt in each nostril twice per day.
+If you have postnasal drip from allergies (“hay fever”) — Nasal glucocorticoids can be used to help reduce nasal inflammation, postnasal drip, and cough.
+Some are available over-the-counter in the United States (sample brand names: Flonase Allergy Relief, Rhinocort Allergy), while others require a prescription.

 Oral antihistamines such as loratadine (Claritin), fexofenadine (Allegra), or cetirizine (Zyrtec), are also effective for allergic postnasal drip and they are available without a prescription.
 They are less likely to cause sleepiness than older generation antihistamines such as chlorpheniramine or diphenhydramine.
 Nasal antihistamine sprays such as azelastine (Astelin) can also relieve postnasal drip.

 All three of these forms of treatment (nasal glucocorticoids, oral antihistamines, and nasal antihistamines) can be tried alone, or they can be used in combination if needed.

 Cough variant asthma — If your cough is due to asthma, you will be given the standard treatment for asthma, which includes an inhaled glucocorticoid such as fluticasone (Flovent), budesonide (Pulmicort), or beclomethasone (QVAR).
 You may also be prescribed an inhaled bronchodilator such as albuterol (ProAir, Ventolin, or Proventil) if you have wheezing or shortness of breath.
 The glucocorticoid decreases inflammation of the airways while the inhaled bronchodilator opens up the airways.
 (See "Patient information: Asthma treatment in adolescents and adults (Beyond the Basics)".)